Skip to content

 3. Basis mandatory: If commodity is floating, basis must be configured (fixed or floating).

-2. Select the month and year for the Pricing product.
+1. In the Components tab, select the Month and Year for the Pricing product.

 Note